 State of the Union Address

 The Constitution requires the President to give Congress a State of the Union, which is a report that addresses a President's legislative proposals and other plans for the country.
 There is no requirement stating what form or how often the report occurs; however, it normally occurs annually in the last week of January.
-You can view President Obama's State of the Union address from January 20, 2015.
+You can view President Obama's final State of the Union address from January 12, 2016.

 The 47th and current Vice President of the United States is Joe Biden.
 He was sworn in for his second, four-year term on January 21, 2013.